 Court Clerks are available by phone and in person Monday - Thursday 8am - 5pm.
 Court Clerks are also available by email @ firstname.lastname@example.org The Court does not use/accept voicemail.

 Court Dockets are usually the 1st and 3rd Tuesdays each month.
-On court days the court office closes at 3:30 to prepare for court and check in attorneys.
+On court days, the Court Office closes at NOON on court days to prepare for court and check in attorneys.
 Check-in for defendants is between 4:40-5:00pm.